Statute

 O.R.S. §137.221

-In Oregon, survivors of trafficking can petition to vacate a conviction for prostitution offenses that were committed “at or around the time” they were a victim of trafficking.
+In Oregon, a survivor of sex trafficking can petition to vacate a conviction for prostitution offenses that were committed “at or around the time” the survivor was a victim of sex trafficking.
 The law is limited to state or municipal prostitution charges.

-Survivors are required to wait at least 21 days after the conviction to file a motion.
-The motion must demonstrate by clear and convincing evidence that the offenses were committed while they were a victim of sex trafficking.
+Survivors are required to wait at least 21 days after the conviction to file a motion to vacate the judgment of conviction.
 Upon receiving the motion, the law requires the court to hold a hearing.
+If the court finds, by clear and convincing evidence, that the offenses were committed at or around the time the person was a victim of sex trafficking, the court shall grant the motion.